Applying Diatonic Substitution in Rock and Metal Guitar

 Hey, this is Shawn McGovern again.
-Thank you for all your interest in my last blog, “Applying Altered Dominant Scale In Metal.”
+Thank you for all your interest in my last column, “Applying Altered Dominant Scale In Metal.”

 This lesson is concerned with using diatonic substitution to create interesting solos and melodic lines over common chord progressions.
 As you may know, in the rock or metal genre a common chord progression is I minor, flat VI major, followed by flat VII major.